enriifr/enryjver/README.md

 - 👋 Hi, I’m @enryjver
 - 👀 I’m interested in coding and stuff
-- 🌱 I’m currently learning C, JavaScript
+- 🌱 I’m currently learning Python
 - 📫 How to reach me
 Discord: enryjver#5500